Here are the most frequently asked Software Automation Testing Interview questions with answers.

 We should also consider the fact that learning and knowing the tool is just a mean and it’s not the ultimate goal.

-So whenever we are preparing for an automation tester interview, we have to consider “Automation” as a whole and focus around the framework and the steps involved.
+So whenever we are preparing for an automation tester interview, we have to consider “Automation” as a whole and focus on the framework and the steps involved.

-Here I have tried to cite down the questions very much specific to the automation as a whole and not specific to any “tool”.
+Here I have tried to cite down the short and quick questions very much specific to the automation as a whole and not specific to any “tool”.

 Q #1) What is Automation?